jerrymarshall2004/cs50labs/pointers/README.md

    printf("%i\n", *p);
 }
 ```
 Above, the *p is declared as a pointer, to the address of the variable n.
-So after the pointer is declared, we can use the value %p/p; and also access the value at the address %i/*p.
+So after the pointer is declared, we can use the value %p/p to print the memory address; and also access the value stored at the address %i/*p.

 {% next %}

+Try running the toupper.c file.
+What happens?
+Both

 ## Your Turn